Biobehavioral Pediatric Pain Lab Research Assistant Position

 Approximate Offer Date:

-Research Assistants will gain familiarity in several psychological and neuroscience research methods across various chronic pain populations (i.e. musculoskeletal pain, fibromyalgia, neuropathic pain, etc.), with efforts to match interest with current projects.
-Responsibilities may involve implementation of experiments, subject recruitment, analysis, and the transcription of qualitative interviews.
-We are looking for motivated, enthusiastic and organized individuals.
-Knowledge of SPSS or programming is helpful, but not required.
-Experience with children and families is preferred.
-This position requires a commitment of 9-10 hours per week for the Fall quarter.
-You may sign up for 3 units of research credit in the Fall quarter.
+Research Assistants will gain familiarity with a range of psychological and neuroscience research methods across various chronic pain populations (e.g., musculoskeletal pain, fibromyalgia, neuropathic pain), with efforts made to match interests to current projects.
+Responsibilities may include implementing experiments, recruiting participants, managing participant adherence to study protocols, conducting discharge interviews, assisting with analysis, and transcribing qualitative interviews.
+We are looking for motivated, enthusiastic, and organized individuals.
+Knowledge of SPSS or programming is helpful but not required, and experience working with children and families is preferred.
+This position requires students to sign up for 3 units of research credit each quarter for at least one academic year which equates to a commitment of 9–10 hours per week each quarter.

 To apply, please complete the application here.
 If you have any questions, please feel free to email us at PedsPainLab@stanford.edu.